AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-authentication-content-fragments.md

 >
 >This means that even if the users have different projects on the instance, the Tech Service Account is the same for all requests.
 >
->It is unique per environment.
+>The account is unique per environment.

 >[!CAUTION]
 >